 A newborn kitten enjoys milk from its mother.
 It won’t need anything else.
-After three weeks, a kitten can try a small quantity of wet food.
+After four weeks, a kitten can try a small quantity of wet food.
 As all our products are free of any artificial additives, the chances of developing one or more allergies at a later stage in life are actually negligible.

 Switching to dry food